 Gainful employment information for the Certificate of Completion Accounting Clerk can be found online.

-Students must complete a minimum of 49 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 49 credit hours with a minimum cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be passed with a grade of ‘C’ or better.
 One course must be completed at Southwestern before the Certificate of Completion Accounting Clerk is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).